nauseousKibbles/teller/README.md

 `python3 teller.py`

 # Help?

 ## Creating the tasks

 Type in the hour like this. `12, 1, 8, or 4`
 Type in the minute like this. `00, 14, 05, 57 or 01`

+## Warning Mode?

+Warning mode is a loop of time checkers to check the time verses what you put to what time it accually is.
+Steal it if you want.
+Like you want to...